Relaxed constant positive linear dependence constraint qualification for disjunctive programs: Applications to ortho-disjunctive systems

-Because MFCQ fails at every feasible point of the MPEC if it is formulated as a nonlinear programming problem (see Ye et al. \cite[Proposition 1.1]{yzz}), various MPEC tailored optimality conditions {were} investigated in the literature; see, e.g., Ye \cite{y05}.
-Standard constraint qualifications for nonlinear programming problems, such as LICQ, NNAMCQ, CRCQ, RCRCQ, CPLD and RCPLD, were extended to MPECs; see, e.g., Guo et al. \cite{gly1}, Hoheisel et al. \cite{hks13}, Ye \cite{y00}, Ye and Zhang \cite{yz14}.
-Moreover, the local error bound property was studied under the MPEC quasi-normality in \cite[Theorem 5.2]{gyz}, which is weaker than the MPEC-CPLD.
+Because MFCQ fails at any feasible point of the MPEC if it is formulated as a nonlinear programming problem (see \cite[Proposition 1.1]{yzz}), various MPEC tailored optimality conditions {were} investigated in the literature; see, e.g., \cite{y05}.
+Standard constraint qualifications, such as LICQ, NNAMCQ, CRCQ, RCRCQ, CPLD and RCPLD, were extended to MPECs; see, e.g., \cite{gly1,hks13,y00,yz14}.
+Moreover, the local error bound property was studied under the MPEC quasi-normality in \cite[Theorem 5.2]{gyz}, which is implied by the MPEC-CPLD.